kslong/kred/README.md

 is using as the toplevel directory for the data reduction.

+The CheckInstall notebook in examples has been updated to reflect the changes to the various routines, and to show one how to run through the various scripts to produce a swapred Ha image for LMC\_c42 tile T08

 -----

 Portions of the README file beyound this point have not